Venezuela assembly passes new law clamping down on media

-The law passed by the pro-government assembly prohibits Venezuelans from spreading any message through TV, radio or social media that instigates violence or hate.

-CARACAS, Venezuela — Venezuela’s all-powerful constitutional assembly has passed a wide-reaching law that clamps down on the media and orders prison sentences of up to 20 years for anyone who “instigates hate.”
+CARACAS, Venezuela (AP) — Venezuela’s all-powerful constitutional assembly passed a wide-reaching law Wednesday that clamps down on social media and broadcasters alike by ordering prison sentences of up to 20 years for anyone who instigates hate.

-The law passed Wednesday by the pro-government assembly prohibits Venezuelans from spreading any message through TV, radio or social media that instigates violence or hate.
+The law, passed by the pro-government assembly amid rousing applause and flag-waving on the chamber floor, prohibits Venezuelans from spreading any message through television, radio or social media that instigates violence or hate.

-Penalties for breaking the law will be stiff: Anyone who publicly promotes hate aimed at specific groups — including for political orientation — could potentially face 10 to 20 years in prison.

-President Nicolas Maduro and his allies frequently accuse the opposition of promoting hate.
+Public and private media outlets are “obligated to broadcast messages aimed at promoting peace, tolerance, equality and respect,” the law says.

+The government backers seemed mainly interested in controlling social media and broadcasters, with the law making only a brief mention of newspapers.
+Print publications are obliged to print the anti-hate law.

 Most Read Stories